Pruning Landscape Trees

 - Crown raising—removes lower branches to provide clearance for buildings, vehicles, pedestrians, and signs.

-- Crown reduction—reduces the size and spread of crowns using reduction and thinning cuts, resulting in fewer sprouts than heading or stub cuts, and maintaining the structural integrity and natural form of the tree (Fig. 4).
+- Crown reduction—reduces the size and spread of crowns using reduction and thinning cuts, resulting in fewer sprouts than heading or stub cuts, and maintaining the structural integrity and natural form of the tree (Figure 4).

 - Crown restoration—improves the structure and appearance of trees that have been storm-damaged or deformed by heading or stub cuts.